AntonBock/OrchardDrone/README.md

 Add some extra math files:
-Navigate to the correct folder, and add the math files found in
+Navigate to the correct folder, and add the math files found in the math folder in this package
 ```c
 sudo nautilus /usr/include/ignition/math2/ignition/math
 ```